 A PC version was announced in August of 2012; it is being developed by Memetic Games with Digital Tribe Games taking over publishing duties.
-The PC version

 The game begins five weeks after the events of the first game with William Redmoor.
 William awakes in the Bright Dawn Treatment center located in Michigan in the United States.
 William awakens after having brain surgery.
 Shortly after he is brought to his cell, the world shifts into an evil world.
 By traversing the evil world, he escapes his cell.
 Soon after, the world shifts again and this happens all throughout the game.
 He soon meets the Doctor who slowly reveals more of what happens but remains hostile to William throughout the game.